kristianmandrup/gitea-agent/Readme.md

 ```

 The definitions can be used to communicate available actions to an AI agent so it knows how to execute those actions by sending a JSON response conforming to the action definition.

+## AI notifications

+As a result of executing an action, the controller or action handler can notify the result of the action via the registered `notifier`.
+A sample `RepoNotifier` is made available, which notifies an `AIAdapter`, such as the `OpenAIAdapter` which communicats the notification to an OpenAI model via the OpenAI API.

+## Handling AI responses

+The notifier can be set up to received AI responses to the notification, which may include new actions to be handled by the Gitea main controller.

+The `OpenAIAdapter` includes support for HTTP Request/Response, whereas `OpenAIStreamAdapter` works with the OpenAI streaming API, which streams response via SSE events, that are processed and each sent to be handled by the controller as they are received.